 - The tortoise is awake, moving around

-If you would like to book a pre-hibernation check for your tortoise with our Exotics vet Livia Benato, would like more information regarding hibernation or you are concerned about your tortoise during hibernation please contact CityVets on 01392 250066.
+If you would like to book a pre- or post-hibernation check for your tortoise with one of our Exotics & Small Mammal team, or you are concerned about your tortoise please contact CityVets on 01392 250066.